alex-yang-24/PhotoEditingDemo/README.md

-# PhotoEditingDemo
+# Photo-Editing-Demo

-a photo editing demo for photo assist project
+A photo background edit demo for photo assist project.